Greek Fire (band)

 Greek Fire is an American rock band from St. Louis, Missouri.
-The band was formed in 2008 by members of Story of the Year and Maybe Today.
-Since formation, Greek Fire has released a self-titled EP, a single titled "Doesn't Matter Anyway", on August 16, 2011, they released their debut, full-length album, Deus Ex Machina, and have recently announced a new addition to the Lost/Found EPs titled Broken set to be released before Found.
+The band was formed in 2008 by Philip Sneed and Ryan Phillips, the members of rock bands Story of the Year and Maybe Today.
+Since formation, Greek Fire has released a self-titled EP, a single titled "Doesn't Matter Anyway", on August 16, 2011, they released their debut, full-length album, Deus Ex Machina, the hit EP Lost featuring A Real Life and Top of The World (Big Hero 6.)
+A full length in 2018 titled Broken, and an EP entitled "Orientation."
+They have since announced a reforming of the group along with a brand new full length album for late 2026.

 History

 Formation (2008–09)

 In May 2009, Philip Sneed (aka Moon Valjean) and Ryan Phillips (both from Story of the Year) joined with Johnny Venus and Mark Joseph Roth (both from Maybe Today) to start performing as the band Greek Fire.
 While their first official show was on May 16, 2009, the band's short documentary posted on YouTube specifies that the band formed in 2008.

 Debut EP and "Doesn't Matter Anyway" (2009–10)

 Greek Fire posted numerous demos (including some teaser clips) since forming, the oldest of which are their songs titled "Dreaming in Deja Vu", "The Ride", and "Down In Mexico" which first appeared on MySpace.

 Greek Fire released a three-song EP on November 19, 2010, while they continued to write and record music for a currently unreleased full-length album.
 Greek Fire went to the studio in late January 2011 to record.
 Greek Fire released "Doesn't Matter Anyway" to iTunes on March 10, 2011.
 "Doesn't Matter Anyway" has received considerable radio play in St. Louis on 105.7 ThePOINT KPNT, Sirius Satellite Radio, KSHE95, and in Chicago at Q101 since then.